See latest updates

 No posts for now

-Rnz Live
+RNZ Live

 The royal pair have now moved on to the Abel Tasman National Park where they will go on a bush walk to learn about local conservation programmes.